-To make the soup, melt the butter in a large soup pot, then add the chopped leeks and garlic and cook until soft and wilted.
-They’ll start off looking like this.
+To make the soup, melt the butter in a large soup pot, then add the chopped leeks and garlic.

-Next, add the potatoes, stock, bay leaves, thyme, salt and pepper.
-Bring to a boil, then cover and simmer for 15 minutes, until potatoes are tender.
+Next, add the potatoes, chicken broth, bay leaves, thyme, salt and pepper.

 Finally, add the heavy cream.
 You can reduce the amount if you’d like but I wouldn’t leave it out completely.
-Cream makes the soup wonderfully silky, rich and smooth.
-Just add it little by little until the soup tastes good to you.
+Cream makes the soup deliciously silky, rich, and smooth — just add it little by little until the soup tastes good to you.

 Potato Leek Soup